Water, Water, Everywhere

 Water, Water, Everywhere is a 1920 American silent comedy film directed by Clarence G. Badger and written by Robert F. Hill.
 It is based on the 1912 novel Billy Fortune and the Hard Proposition by William Rheem Lighton.
 The film stars Will Rogers, Irene Rich, Rowland V. Lee, Wade Boteler, Margaret Livingston, and Milton Brown.
 The film was released on February 8, 1920, by Goldwyn Pictures.

+Water, Water, Everywhere is a lost film.